da-roth/NeuronalNetworkTensorflowFramework/README.md

 The code for this extension can be found in the `multilevelmontecarlolearning` directory.
 Additionally, Colab executables and all output .csv used to calculate the results from the "Multilevel Monte Carlo Learning" article are available in the `multilevelmontecarlolearning/numericalresults` directory.

 Furthermore, we have included a fast-computable proof-of-concept [example](https://github.com/da-roth/NeuronalNetworkTensorflowFramework/blob/main/multilevelmontecarlolearning/proof-of-concept.ipynb) alongside the [examples](https://github.com/da-roth/NeuronalNetworkTensorflowFramework/blob/main/multilevelmontecarlolearning/examples-article.ipynb) from the article.
 By exploring these examples, we hope to facilitate a deeper understanding of the techniques and results presented in the article, enabling you to apply the multilevel Monte Carlo learning approach to your own projects effectively.

+## Contributing

+We welcome contributions and suggestions to improve the framework.
+Please feel free to open an issue or submit a pull request with your proposed changes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.